minetest-mods/teleport-request/README.md

 - Create a better sound effect for teleport and apply it to all teleport methods (not just /tpc)
 - Creation of "evade" command /tpe which spawns the player in several random locations nearby before placing them at a final destination ~20 nodes away.
 For evading attack.
 - Add a handful of coordinates which can be set in config and teleported to by anyone regardless of their protection status (eg., Spawn).
+- Add a privilege which is required in order to use all commands.
+I haven't added such a thing since it hasn't been needed on our servers, but I imagine it would be useful on other servers who desire to grant these features only to specific players.